osstech-jp/mailman/README.rst

 this software is spelled "Mailman" with a leading capital 'M' but with a lower case second 'm'.
 Any other spelling is incorrect.

+Technically speaking, you are reading the documentation for Mailman Core.
+The full `Mailman 3 suite <http://docs.mailman3.org>`_ includes a web user interface called Postorius, a web archiver called HyperKitty, and a few other components.
+If you're looking for instructions on installing the full suite, read that documentation.

 Mailman is written in Python which is available for all platforms that Mailman is supported on, including GNU/Linux and most other Unix-like operating systems (e.g. Solaris, \*BSD, MacOSX, etc.).
 Mailman is not supported on